 Get Legal Help With Your Claim

 Dealing with boating accident claims and insurance companies is a legal skill that’s only learned with experience.
 When you’ve been in an accident on the water, you need to find an injury attorney that you can trust to know the laws and help you get the compensation that you’re owed.
 At the Law Office of Kenneth E. Berger, we have the experience that you need.
 We are ready to protect your legal rights and stand up against the insurance company and help you recover from your accident.
-Call us today to arrange a consultation in our Columbia office at 803-790-2800, or use our online contact form and our legal team will reach out to you for details about your case.
+Call us today to arrange a consultation in our Columbia office at 803-790-2800, or use our Online Chat Platform and our legal team will reach out to you for details about your case.